noah710/magenta-apple-23463/content/posts/pittras.md

 *   Developed robot localization system
 *   Created TensorFlow object detection system

 By the end of the Summer, my team and I had a robot that could localize itself and autonomously follow a software-defined path!
-We also implemented rudimentary object avoidance, but the videos for that are nothing to write home about.